 but will not have an entry under "P" or "Casa" or "di" or "House"

-On that page you will see the house is also known as
+On that page you will see the house has been known by three different names:

 Casa dei Quadretti Teatrali (after the theatrical paintings in the atrium)